mluukkai/WebPalvelinohjelmointi2023/english/week8.md

 #### Rendering style details on demand

 Instead of having just an individual page for each style, let us show the style details on the styles page when the user clicks a style name on the list.
-We start by wrapping the style list in a turbo frame:
+We start by wrapping the style list in a Turbo Frame:

 ```html
 <h1>Styles</h1>